Courage

 They’re doing it by incrementally making it more difficult to vote and then by ignoring your vote altogether.

 They’re doing it by defying court orders and by threatening members of Congress so that they will never push back.
 These are the people – mostly Republicans – you sent to DC and to your state capitol to represent you.
-They have been reduced to sniveling, mute cowards, leaving you powerless.
+Most have been reduced to sniveling, mute cowards, leaving you voiceless, powerless.

 Rights